SmartTensors/NMFk.jl/Readme.md

 ### Examples

-A simple problem demonstrating NMFK can be executed as follows.
+A simple problem demonstrating **NMFk** can be executed as follows.
 First, generate 3 random signals in a matrix `W`:

 ```julia